A user's guide to the topological Tverberg conjecture: Appendix: some principles of scientific discussion

-The exposition of references from \S\ref{s:ref} and the above Remarks (1)-(6) were never publicly criticized.
-However, the paper \cite{BZ} (not containing proper references to earlier results and to an alternative point of view) was accepted.
-The paper \cite{JVZ} was rejected from the same publication, and among important reasons for rejection the anonymous referees named that description of references in \cite{JVZ} is inconsistent with those of \cite{BZ}. \end{Remark}
+P.S.
+Since the paper \cite{Sk16-4} was updated before I received your clarification, in Remark 4.1 there it is written `The paper \cite{JVZ} was rejected from the same publication, and among important reasons for rejection the anonymous referees named that description of references in \cite{JVZ} is inconsistent with that of \cite{BZ16}.'
+I would be glad to change this phrase (or to delete it upon your wish) after your clarification would be sent to all the recipients of Rade's and mine June 2016 letters.
+A.S. \end{remark}

 \comment